lukso-network/docs/docs/networks/advanced-guides/withdrawal-update.md

 # Update Validator Withdrawals

+:::info Key Generation

+The [LUKSO KeyGen GUI](https://github.com/lukso-network/tools-wagyu-key-gen#lukso-wagyu-keygen) automatically adds a withdrawal address during setup.

+:::

 The following guide will teach you how to update your plain **BLS Validator Key** to reference an **ETH1 Address** to allow your validator keys to withdraw staked LYX/LYXt and earnings.
 If an ETH1 Address is referenced to the BLS Key, the validator's stake can be exited to any wallet.
 The earnings of your validators will be automatically withdrawn regularly.

-:::info Key Generation

-The [LUKSO KeyGen GUI](https://github.com/lukso-network/tools-wagyu-key-gen#lukso-wagyu-keygen) automatically adds a withdrawal address during setup.

-:::

 - **BLS Keys** are the backbone of the digital signature type to secure the **PoS Consensus Layer** of EVM blockchains.
 Every validator uses them to sign blocks and stake LYX/LYXt on the LUKSO networks.
 - **ETH1 Addresses** are the traditional Ethereum addresses from _Externally Owned Accounts_ or _Smart Contracts_ on the **Execution Layer** which can receive tokens or coins on the network.

-## How to check withdrawals?

-If you've never updated your validator withdrawals after the initial deposit, you can check the `deposit_data.json` file of the validator locally.
-To check if your withdrawals are executed on the network, you can check them using the consensus explorer.
+## Check the Withdrawals Status

 :::tip Withdrawal Activation Time

 If you've updated your ETH1 recently, its activation can take up to 48 hours.

 :::

+If you've never updated your validator withdrawals after the initial deposit, you can check the `deposit_data.json` file of the validator locally.
+To check if your withdrawals are executed on the network, you can check them using the consensus explorer.

 <Tabs>
   <TabItem value="local-deposit-check" label="Local Deposit File Check">